 Beth JoJack believes any subject— from waste water treatment plants to allergic skin conditions — can make an interesting story.
 The trick, nine cases out of ten, is finding the right source.
 To get there, though, you need a journalist who harbors an insatiable curiosity, one who will dig and dig until they find that just-right person.
 Beth, who also has her master's degree in social work, can ease the good stuff out of anybody, be it the world's biggest introvert or blabbiest blowhard.
-With a writing career that's edging up on two decades, Beth specializes in taking complicated jargon or policy and transforming it into material that's accessible and, doggone, even enjoyable to everyday readers.
-Her clients include editors at regional publications, nonprofit organizations and marketing and development officers at colleges and universities.
+With a writing career that's lasted two decades, Beth specializes in taking complicated jargon or policy and transforming it into material that's accessible and, doggone it, even enjoyable to everyday readers.
+Her clients include editors at magazines and news web sites, nonprofit organizations and marketing and development officers at colleges and universities.